nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-3.md

 ## Instructions

 1. Ship enough items to reach 25,000g for the Iridium Pickaxe upgrade tomorrow.
-Alternatively, you can visit Skull Cavern, smelt bars tomorrow, and sell them at the Blacksmith (along with Gems if you are running short on G).
+Alternatively, you can visit Skull Cavern, smelt Bars tomorrow, and sell them at the Blacksmith (along with Gems if you are running short on G).
 2. If you have 100 [Hardwood](https://stardewvalleywiki.com/Hardwood), ship enough items to reach 10,000g for the [Stable](https://stardewvalleywiki.com/Stable).
 You will also need five Iron Bars.
 Alternatively, you can sell Iridium Bars at the Blacksmith tomorrow to reach the total.

 | Yesterday                                   | Today                 | Tomorrow                                    |